BDC Hamburger Icon

 Accrual-basis accounting also has potential advantages and disadvantages.

-• Accrual-basis accounting provides consistency.
-If expenses and revenue are always recorded at the point of sale, future financial planning is more manageable.
-Looking at cash on hand at any given moment doesn’t provide an accurate depiction of the average activity your company is experiencing or what your future inflows or outflows will be.
+• Accrual-basis accounting provides consistency: If expenses and revenue are always recorded at the point of sale, financial planning becomes more predictable.
+Looking at cash on hand at any given moment doesn’t provide an accurate depiction of your company’s average activity or future inflows or outflows.

-• Accrual-basis accounting offers greater financial opportunities.
-When you apply for business loans, banks and other lenders usually prefer you use the accrual method of accounting.
+• Accrual-basis accounting offers greater financial opportunities: When you apply for business loans, banks and other lenders usually prefer that you use the accrual method of accounting because it provides a clearer picture of financial health.

-• Accrual-basis accounting is more challenging.
-Accrual-basis accounting is more complicated, so it can lead to unintentional errors — or, worse, deceptive practices such as hiding accounting mistakes in financial reports.
+• Accrual-basis accounting can be challenging: Accrual-basis accounting is more complicated, so it can lead to unintentional errors — or worse, deceptive practices, such as hiding accounting mistakes in financial reports.

-• Accrual-basis accounting has staffing requirements.
-With a more complicated method and required monthly reports, businesses often need an accounting and finance team (or even an entire department) to successfully manage accrual accounting.
+• Accrual-basis accounting requires staffing: Because it is a more complicated method and requires monthly reports, businesses often need an accounting and finance team (or even an entire department) to manage accrual accounting successfully.

-• Accrual-basis accounting has potential tax disadvantages.
-While accrual-basis accounting allows your business to report income as soon as you make a sale, it also requires you to pay taxes on money you haven’t yet received.
+• Accrual-basis accounting has potential tax disadvantages: While accrual-basis accounting allows your business to report income as soon as you make a sale, it also requires you to pay taxes on money you haven’t yet received, which can strain cash flow.

 Generally Accepted Accounting Principles (GAAP) rules require accrual-basis accounting and abide by the principles of revenue recognition and expense matching.